amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/ui.md

 * `Uncheck` the header name will hide header in assets data table
 * `Check` the header name will display header in assets data table

+If you want to restore the default header settings, just __click the `Restore Default Header Settings` button__.